Happiness is something many try to achieve. However, as many of us know, it's not exactly the easiest thing obtain. If you're looking for

 eating eight portions of fruits and vegetables a day can increase life satisfaction.
 The amount of happiness you get is equivalent to finally landing a job after being unemployed for some time.
 So that's a pretty big deal.

 "Only a minority of people in the U.S. meet the current guidelines of five portions a day,"

 Dermot Barry, wellness experts and owner of the Brain Sponge Blog, tells Bustle.
 "But eating lots of fruit and vegetables can also improve your physical health, which means you can enjoy being happy for much longer."
+6 Take A Class

 A 2016 Oxford University study found that participating in weekly sessions of

 adult education classes made people feel happier and more confident.
 As they found, the course subject didn't matter as much.
 What did matter was the interaction.
 People who took courses like singing or creative writing were happier than other students in other more isolated subjects.
 "It's not the course itself, it's the bonding with your fellow students," Barry says.
 "So choosing a course where you need to work with your classmates will boost your mood in more beneficial ways."
 7 Sing Your Heart Out

 A 2017 University of East Anglia study found that

 singing can make you happier.
 In fact, participatns who were suffering from anxiety and depression found boosts in their overall wellbeing after participating in a community singing group.